-If your lender will not enter into a forbearance agreement or modification agreement with you and you can’t pay your mortgage, ask a Mortgage Problems and Solutions professional at GVCPS about other mortgage options that may be available.
-Depending on your circumstances, mortgage refinancing or second mortgage options may help in managing your financial situation.
+If your lender will not enter into a forbearance agreement, a modification agreement or create a special payment arrangement with you and you still can’t pay your mortgage payments, contact our team of Mortgage Problems and Solutions Professionals about other mortgage options available to you.

 Address any difficulties you are having with your mortgage payments immediately.
 Acting fast will help to keep your best options open to resolve your situation and to avoid foreclosure.

 - Do not wait until you receive telephone calls from your mortgage lender or a formal demand letter from your mortgage lender’s lawyer regarding your missed mortgage payments.
 If you have received a demand letter regarding your missed mortgage payments, depending on your payment history with your lender, your lender may not be willing to accept any outstanding payments from you to reinstate your mortgage.
 If this happens, the foreclosure process will continue against you.

 I Can’t Pay My Mortgage What Do I Do?

 Most of us don’t plan on missing our mortgage payments, however, unforeseen financial circumstances or unexpected life events can impact our ability to make regular mortgage payments and can cause us to fall behind on mortgage payments, leaving us feeling uncomfortable and unsure what to do.

 If you can’t pay your mortgage, contact your mortgage lender immediately to see what solutions your lender can provide.
 Refinancing your mortgage with your lender may help you consolidate debt and lower your current monthly payments on all debts.
 As well, consolidating debts can help you improve your credit score.